tlogan/ERST/README.md

     - TODO: determine if there is an advantage to doing some unification before outsourcing to horn clause solver

-    - could use intersection on the fly in order to guide synthesis rather than conjuctive merging at the end
+    - could use intersection on the fly in order to guide synthesis rather than conjunctive merging at the end

     - typing/subtyping behave like constraints, which are symbolic representations of sets of interpretations